-8. Organisation of the academic vear
+8. Organisation of the academic year

 HEIs are free to decide about the beginning and end of the academic year.
-Typically, the starts year autumn (September/October) and ends late spring/early summer (May/June).
-It generally split into two semesters, although trimesters are used by a few HEIs.
-The time framework of the academic year is determined by Decree No 3 (5.01.2007) of the Ministry of Education and Science: minimum length -38 weeks, maximum length - 45 weeks.
-Examination periods at the end semester/trimester are typically up to 4 weeks.
-The length of academic breaks is set by the HFIs.
+Typically, the starts academic year in autumn (September/October) and ends spring/early summer (May/June). generally split into two semesters, although trimesters are used by a few HEIs.
+The time framework of the academic year is determined by Decree No 3 (5 January 2007) of the Ministry of Education and Science: minimum length - 38 weeks, maximum length - 45 weeks.
+Examination periods at the end of semester/trimester are typically up to four weeks.
+The length of academic breaks is set by the HEIs.